 He is always heavily armored, and highly aggressive, attacking even player scavs on-sight.
 Killa is famously relentless in how he hunts players after spotting them, as well as aggressively charging people down and even power-sliding into them and around cover.
 If you’re not geared and ready specifically to fight Killa, it’s best recommended to avoid him.

-EFT Interchange Hidden Stash Locations
+Escape From Tarkov Interchange Hidden Stash Locations

 On a closing note, there are a lot of hidden stashes spread across the wooded exterior of Interchange.
 Due to their sheer number, and the difficulty of explaining some of them, I’m going to leave you with a community map courtesy of the EFT wiki.